American Civil Rights Leader Bayard Rustin on the ‘Absolute Necessity’ to Be Openly Gay

 This newly uncovered interview documents Rustin as feeling the same about his blackness as he did about his gayness.

-“It occurred to me shortly after that that it was an absolute necessity for me to declare homosexuality, because if I didn’t I was a part of the prejudice,” Rustin says.
+“It occurred to me shortly after [the bus incident] that it was an absolute necessity for me to declare homosexuality, because if I didn’t I was a part of the prejudice,” Rustin says.
 “I was aiding and abetting the prejudice that was a part of the effort to destroy me.”

 The process of ‘coming out’ is considered a celebratory rite of passage among many in the LGBTQ community.
-Indeed, National Coming Out Day encourages those still ‘in the closet’ to embrace their authentic selves, and those of us who are already out to support them in what can be a harrowing process.
+Indeed, National Coming Out Day, celebrated every October 11, encourages those still ‘in the closet’ to embrace their authentic selves, and those of us who are already out to support them in what can be a harrowing process.

 In that vein, let us never forget the very real visibility — and, thus, power — that comes from anyone and everyone living their authentic lives and sharing with the world who they truly are.
 Every LGBTQ person has a platform — some large, some small — and there is value in each of us being openly queer.